Oallen234/hand-in/README.md

 ## Run project
 To run the project:
-- on local server 'npm run dev'
+- open git hub with link 'https://github.com/Oallen234/hand-in.git' -
+Or
-- on deployed render.com site click 'Manuel Deploy'
+- on use render.com domain 'https://dashing-ghost.onrender.com/'
+-

 ## Database
 -Connected to Atlas DB